-In addition, if subgrantees are responsible for maintaining client files, grantees must, at a minimum, monitor them annually to help ensure proper procedures are followed and documentation is collected (refer to client file requirements for details).
+In addition, if Subgrantees are responsible for maintaining client files, Housing Agencies must, at a minimum, monitor them annually to help ensure proper procedures are followed and documentation is collected (refer to client file requirements for details).

-Grantees must consult with Minnesota Housing staff in a timely manner any concerns that arise regarding the performance of a subgrantee, through monitoring or any other means, in areas such as client files or financial management.
-Minnesota Housing may recommend grantees take further action such as providing additional monitoring or developing a performance improvement plan with subgrantees.
+Housing Agencies must consult with Minnesota Housing staff in a timely manner any concerns that arise regarding the performance of a Subgrantee, through monitoring or any other means, in areas such as client files or financial management.
+Minnesota Housing may recommend Housing Agencies take further action such as providing additional monitoring or developing a performance improvement plan with Subgrantees.